PhD-2024/MD_course_SYNGEN_2025/README.md

 Normally you are your user at your local machine.
 This will not be fast enough here in the computer room, so we will run the simulations on int-nano.
 Before you can do this you need either a password setup for your user or a public-private key pair.
 Instructions [here](#generation-of-a-public-private-key-pair).
 Do this first.

-You will connect to  the cluster using the username username by using
+You will connect to  the cluster using the username username by using ssh.
+If your key is not detected, you need to specify it with the -i option.
+The key for the course is under `your_home_dir/.ssh/id_syngen.
+For the -i option use the version without .pub.
+(You need your private key).

 ```
-ssh -Y username@clusteraddress.edu
+ssh -Y -i PATH_TO_YOUR_KEY username@clusteraddress.edu
 ```

 Make a new folder for this course and only operate within this.
 If you think need to remove/move stuff in this course consult your advisors.